BasPieren/weekly-nerd-1819/articles/article-1.md

 You can use Prince to export your HTML page and turn it into a PDF.
 When you do this you will see that things like page numbers and page specific styles are being applied.

 ## Conclusion
+Printing from CSS his really a bit of a neglected child of web development.
+While it may not have the top priority like for example responsive design, it really allows you to offer that extra bit of service to your users.
+With minimal work you can enhance your webpage for another medium you probably have never thought of needed attantion.